SeanFxyz/nutsh/README.md

 sean_m_fitzgerald@tutanota.com

+## Prerequisites
+You must have a C compiler accessible via the `cc` command, and the POSIX standard libraries.

 ## Compiling
 You can get the code by downloading a zip file from the GitHub page or by cloning the repository:
 ```